 What Is Tremelimumab?

 In April 2015, tremelimumab received orphan drug designation by the FDA to treat mesothelioma.
-Orphan drug designation is not the same as FDA approval, but it does help pharmaceutical companies move a drug designed to treat rare diseases through the approval process.
+Orphan drug designation is not the same as FDA approval.
+It helps pharmaceutical companies move a drug designed to treat rare diseases through the approval process.

 Orphan designation does not mean the drug is safe or effective.
 It also does not guarantee FDA approval.